 If you or someone you know needs help with mental health, please contact the Crisis Text Line by texting HOME to 741741, call the National Alliance on Mental Illness helpline at 1-800-950-NAMI (6264), or visit the National Institute of Mental Health website.

-See Also: Is Depression Genetic?
+See Also: Is Borderline Personality Disorder Genetic?

 Newsletter Updates